-Philip Montgomery is in his sixth season at Baylor and serves as the offensive coordinator and quarterbacks coach.
-He calls plays for the Bears' high-powered, record-breaking offense and has mentored several award-winning quarterbacks: Heisman Trophy winner Robert Griffin III, Baylor All-American Nick Florence, Conference USA MVP Kevin Kolb and Houston standout Case Keenum.
+Philip Montgomery is in his seventh season at Baylor and serves as the offensive coordinator and quarterbacks coach.
+He calls plays for the Bears' high-powered, record-breaking offense and has mentored several award-winning quarterbacks: Big 12 Player of the Year Bryce Petty, Heisman Trophy winner Robert Griffin III, Baylor All-American Nick Florence, Conference USA MVP Kevin Kolb and Houston standout Case Keenum.

 Under Montgomery's guidance, Florence threw for a school-record 4,309 yards in 2012 and was named an honorable mention All-American by Sports Illustrated.

 Following Baylor's record-breaking 2011 season, Montgomery was named the national Offensive Coordinator of the Year by Rivals.com as well as the Quarterback Coach of the Year by SpeedTracs/FootballScoop.com.

 As backfield coach in 2011 Montgomery coached two All-Americans -- in addition to mentoring RG3, the most prolific quarterback in school history who set 54 school records, he also tutored future NFL draftee Terrance Ganaway who set Baylor single-season records for rushing yards (1,566) and rushing TDs (21).